migtools/volume-snapshot-mover/docs/developer.md

 `oc create -n <application-namespace> -f vsr.yaml`

-- When data mover restore is completed, there should be a VolSync `ReplicationDestination`, as well as a snapshot, in the protected namespace.
+- When volumesnapshotmover restore is completed, there should be a VolSync `ReplicationDestination`, as well as a snapshot, in the protected namespace.